Zollinger-Ellison syndrome is a rare disorder that usually occurs when a tumor called a gastrinoma develops in the pancreas or duodenum.

 So far, there is no evidence that diet affects the risk of developing the syndrome.

-The stomach, duodenum, and pancreas are digestive organs.
+The stomach, duodenum, and pancreas are part of the digestive system.
 The stomach and the pancreas secrete gastrin that stimulates the production of gastric acid and other digestive juices that help to break down food.

-When the food is partially digested, it moves into the duodenum, which is the first part of the small intestine.
-There it is broken down further.
+The food moves into the duodenum, the first part of the small intestine.
+There, secretions break it down further.
 The small intestine is the tube-shaped organ between the stomach and the large intestine.

 In a healthy system, the stomach cells control how much gastrin a person produces.
 This prevents excessive quantities of gastric acid from forming.